invisiblesloth/roxy-engine/README.md

 - **Custom Graphics for Roxy:** Add custom graphics specifically for the Roxy game engine.
 - **Roxy Name Inspiration:** Add notes to the README.md file explaining the inspiration behind the name "Roxy."
 - **Additional Example Templates:** Expand the available templates to include examples for using RoxyMenu, RoxySprite, and RoxyAnimation.
 Currently, we have templates for RoxyScene and main.lua.
-- **Example Project Template:** Create a separate GitHub repository featuring a project template that includes the Roxy game engine as a submodule.
 - **C Integration Instructions:** Provide detailed instructions on how to adjust `CMakeLists.txt` and `Makefile` for projects that include native C code alongside Roxy.
 - **RoxySprite and RoxyAnimation Improvements:** Review, test, and update these older components to ensure they meet current standards and performance expectations.
 - **Expanded Engine Configurations:** Introduce more options for engine-specific configurations to give developers greater control. *(See `config.json` for current configuration options.)*